escape-velocity/Tinyapp/README.md

 # Tinyapp

-Tiny App

-Problem Statement

-The app will allow users to shorten long URLs much like TinyURL.com and bit.ly do.

-Expected Usage

-Input a long URL and it returns the shortened version.
+TinyApp Project

+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly) created for week 2 of the Lighthouse Labs Web Development Bootcamp.

+Final Product

+A quick and painless interface allows you to enter any valid URL and returns a shortened TinyURL.

 !["Screenshot of Login page"](https://github.com/escape-velocity/Tinyapp/blob/master/docs/Login%20to%20TinyApp%20page.png)